 The holidays are a magical time in Minnesota.
-With fresh snow, towering pines, holiday lights displays and festive events, you will find numerous events to get you in the holiday spirit.
+With fresh snow, towering pines, holiday light displays, seasonal treats and festive events, you will find numerous events to get you in the holiday spirit.

-Every winter, Duluth’s Bayfront Festival Park transforms into “America's Largest Free Walk-Through Lighting Display," shining bright with 4 million lights.
-Visitors can enjoy hot cocoa, popcorn or roasted marshmallows while marveling at the brilliant displays.
+Every winter, Duluth’s Bayfront Festival Park transforms into “America's Largest Free Walk-Through Lighting Display," shining bright with 4 million lights at Bentleyville Tour of Lights.
+Visitors can enjoy hot cocoa, popcorn and roasted marshmallows while marveling at the brilliant displays.
 Bentleyville is open daily Nov.
-17 - Dec.
-26. Admission is free, but monetary donations as well as unwrapped toys and non-perishable food items are appreciated.
+23 - Dec.
+28. Admission is free, but monetary donations as well as unwrapped toys and non-perishable food items are appreciated.

 Open Nov.
-23 - Dec.
-31, this festive display in Mankato has over 1.5 million LED lights, animated displays, a skating rink and warming house, horse-drawn wagon rides, Santa Claus, live reindeer, ice sculptures and more.
+29 - Dec.
+31, Kiwanis Holiday Lights in Mankato has over 1.5 million LED lights, animated displays, a skating rink and warming house, horse-drawn wagon rides, Santa Claus, live reindeer, ice sculptures and more.
 This year’s event will also host the #OnlyinMN monument.
 Event goers can walk or drive through the dazzling display.
-The event is free, but guests are encouraged to bring monetary donations, non-perishable food items and personal care items for the local food shelter.
+The event is free, but guests are encouraged to bring monetary donations, non-perishable food and personal care items for the local food shelter.